geb/geb/doc/manual/src/chapters/040-pages.md

         }
     }

-When the value is a list, each page will be tried in turn via it's `verifyAt()` method.
+When the value is a list, each page will be tried in turn via its `verifyAt()` method.
 The first page whose `verifyAt()` method returns true is set as the new page.

 ## “At” Verification